graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ##### Operation cannot be determined

-If [GetOperation()](<https://spec.graphql.org/draft/#GetOperation()>) raises a {GraphQL request error}, the server SHOULD NOT execute the request and SHOULD return a status code of `400` (Bad Request).
+If [GetOperation()](<https://spec.graphql.org/draft/#GetOperation()>) raises a _GraphQL request error_, the server SHOULD NOT execute the request and SHOULD return a status code of `400` (Bad Request).

 ##### Variable coercion failure

 If
 [CoerceVariableValues()](<https://spec.graphql.org/draft/#CoerceVariableValues()>)
-raises a {GraphQL request error}, the server SHOULD NOT execute the request and SHOULD return a status code of `400` (Bad Request).
+raises a _GraphQL request error_, the server SHOULD NOT execute the request and SHOULD return a status code of `400` (Bad Request).

 ##### Field errors encountered during execution

-If the operation is executed and no {GraphQL request error} is raised then the server SHOULD respond with a status code of `200` (Okay).
-This is the case even if a {GraphQL field error} is raised during
+If the operation is executed and no _GraphQL request error_ is raised then the server SHOULD respond with a status code of `200` (Okay).
+This is the case even if a _GraphQL field error_ is raised during
 [GraphQL's ExecuteQuery()](<https://spec.graphql.org/draft/#ExecuteQuery()>) or
 [GraphQL's ExecuteMutation()](<https://spec.graphql.org/draft/#ExecuteMutation()>).